-immigration and naturalization.21 During the time period from 1903 to 1940, the immigration agency was delegated additional responsibilities and was transferred to a variety of different Departments.
+In 1891 immigration functions were centralized under the Bureau of Immigration in the Department of Treasury.
+In 1913, Congress mandated that the then Bureau of Immigration and Naturalization be divided into two Bureaus, immigration and naturalization.24 During the time period from 1903 to 1940, the immigration agency was delegated additional responsibilities and was transferred to a variety of different Departments.
 Each move reflected a perceived change in the agency's focus as expressed in underlying immigration law.
-As Congress gave the agency additional responsibilities, it responded by making internal adjustments.22 No reorganization legislation has been enacted since 1913.
+As Congress gave the agency additional responsibilities, it responded by making internal adjustments.25 No reorganization legislation has been enacted since 1913.

-INS Restructuring Proposals in the 105th Congress23
+INS Restructuring Proposals in the 105th Congress26

 Congress turned its attention to restructuring INS in the 105th Congress when the report that accompanied the FY1998 Commerce, Justice, State, the Judiciary and the Related Agencies Appropriations Act directed the Attorney General to review recommendations made by the U.S. Commission on Immigration Reform (Commission) and submit a plan to Congress to restructure INS and the federal immigration system (P.L.
 105-119; H.Rept.
 105-207).
-In addition to specific language in the House report directing the Attorney General to submit a plan to restructure INS, several bills were introduced that would have separated INS's service and enforcement functions.24
+In addition to specific language in the House report directing the Attorney General to submit a plan to restructure INS, several bills were introduced that would have separated INS's service and enforcement functions.27